 CREATION TRANSACTION FEE.
 A purchase (i.e., creation) transaction fee is imposed for the transfer and other transaction costs associated with the purchase of Creation Units, and investors will be required to pay a Creation Transaction Fee regardless of the number of Creation Units created in the transaction.
 A Fund may adjust the creation transaction fee from time to time based upon actual experience.
 In addition, a Fund may impose a Non-Standard Charge of up to 2% of the value of the creation transactions for cash creations, non- standard orders, or partial cash purchases for the Fund.
 A Fund may adjust the Non-Standard Charge from time to time based upon actual experience.
 Investors who use the services of an AP, broker or other such intermediary may be charged a fee for such services, which may include an amount for the Creation Transaction Fee and Non-Standard Charges.
 Investors are responsible for the costs of transferring the securities constituting the Deposit Securities to the account of the Company.
-The Adviser may retain all or a portion of the Transaction Fee is designed to cover.
+The Adviser may retain all or a portion of the Transaction Fee to the extent the Adviser bears the expenses that otherwise would be borne by the Company in connection with the purchase of a Creation Unit, which the Transaction Fee is designed to cover.
 The standard Creation Transaction Fee for the Fund is \$300.